-The first lockdown was followed by a five months period in which population's compliance decreased, and a relatively early easing in most restrictions has occurred except of masking, and few limitations regarding public gathering 21, the 'second wave' of the pandemic followed by 218,000 new cases by the time the second lockdown has started 22.
-The sequence of events in Israel lead to a unique epidemiological study: where a couple of prolonged and strict lockdowns, separated by a five months period of loose restrictions and steep increase in morbidity.
+The first lockdown was followed by a five-month period in which the population's compliance gradually decreased.
+Most restrictions were eased relatively early, except for masking, and few limitations regarding public gathering remained 21.
+This led to the 'second wave' of the pandemic, which included 218,000 new cases by the time the second lockdown was initiated 22.
+Thus, the sequence of events in Israel leads to a unique opportunity for an epidemiological study: two prolonged and strict lockdowns, separated by a five-month period of easing restrictions and a steep increase in morbidity.

-Up until this point, many studies regarding the impact of non-pharmaceutical interventions and social distancing regulations were mainly focused on respiratory diseases including SARS-CoV-2 17,18,23, seasonal diseases 16 and general admissions to EDs and hospitals 10.
-Only few studies focused on the epidemiology of common infectious diseases in community 15, yet the number of diseases inspected was small and endemic for several areas.
-Hence, the questions regarding the impact of intervention itself on common infectious diseases in community left unsolved.
+Up until this point, many studies investigating the impact of non-pharmaceutical interventions and social distancing regulations were mainly focused on respiratory diseases, including SARS-CoV-2 17,18,23, seasonal conditions 16, and general admissions to EDs and hospitals 10.
+Only a few studies focus on the epidemiology of common infectious diseases in a given community 15 and the number of diseases inspected was small and endemic for several areas.
+Hence, the impact of the interventions themselves on common infectious diseases within a community is unknown.

-Our study aims to investigate the impact of non-pharmaceutical interventions during SARS-CoV-2 pandemic on epidemiology of community acquired infectious diseases that are mostly diagnosed based on clinical symptoms.
-The study conducted based on accumulative CID data from the past four years.
+Our study aims to investigate the impact of non-pharmaceutical interventions during the SARS-CoV-2 pandemic on the epidemiology of community-acquired infectious diseases that are mostly diagnosed based on clinical symptoms.
+This retrospective study was conducted on CID data accumulated over the past four years.

 Methods